knrdhz/personalspace/src/pages/posts/2020/07/23/selection-sort-in-javascript/selection-sort-in-javascript.md

     - JavaScript
     - Web development
 layout: layout
+teaser: What is a selection sort and how to implement it in JS?
 ---

 This article is a part of the series of posts that will explain on how to implement the basic algorithms in JavaScript.
 It is nothing more than a challenge I set up for myself that would help me understand better the basic logic behind the most famous recipes used in Computer Science field.